 by Marty Grabijas first appeared in Kayak Touring 2005 A forward stroke is one of paddling’s “gifts.”
 Your first lesson in how to execute a forward stroke probably sounded something like, “Plant at your feet and pull on the paddle.”
 While that explanation got you moving forward, it would do little to help you make […]

 This latest issue of Canoe & Kayak is on sale now.
+It’s our 2006 Buyers Guide full of listings of all the gear in the paddling world.
 Pick up a copy at your local newsstand or paddling shop, or subscribe today!
 ON THE COVER Any body of water is a great place to go paddle…especially […]